dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 	}
 ```

 At the trigger time, the `prodDBBackupHandler` function is called, executing the desired business logic for this job at trigger time.
-For example:

 #### HTTP